raspberrypilearning/build-a-buggy/en/step_3.md

 robot = Robot(left=(9,10), right=(8,7))
 ```

-If the left-hand motor is turning the wrong way, then do the same for its pin numbers.
+If the left-side motor is turning the wrong way, then do the same for its pin numbers.
 --- /task ---